adajos626/campus-research-account-funds-tracker/trackCampusResearchFunds/RAFT-readme.txt

  */

-The application consists of an executable JAR file (raft.jar) and the following subfolders, which must be inside the folder containing the executable:
+The application consists of an executable JAR file (raft.jar) and the following subfolders, which must be inside the folder containing the executable JAR file:

 - database
 - libsAndPlugins